addyosmani/backbone-fundamentals/chapters/03-internals.md

 **Model.set()**

 `Model.set()` sets a hash containing one or more attributes on the model.
 When any of these attributes alter the state of the model, a "change" event is triggered on it.
-Change events for each attribute are also triggered and can be bound to (e.g `change:name`, `change:age`).
+Change events for each attribute are also triggered and can be bound to (e.g. `change:name`, `change:age`).

 ```javascript
 var Todo = Backbone.Model.extend({